 - c.
-Admit Slips ("improve") (10 points).
+Admit Slips ("improve") (15 points).
 Admit slips are brief problems or writing assignments that will allow you to practice applying the law you are learning to solve legal problems and communicate the solutions in writing from the very beginning of the course.
-Consider these assignments to be part of your "improvement" efforts and further learning.
+The Admit Slips and Class Preparation Assignments in Mastering Legal Education also make up part of this score in Torts.
+The others are Admit Slips Week these are the Orientation Writing Assignment and all subsequent Admit Slips Weeks Six through the end of the term in Torts.
+Mastering Legal Education Admit Slips are on that D2L course site; those that count only in Torts are on the Torts D2L course site.
+Consider all of these assignments to be part of your "improvement" efforts and further learning.
 They will assist you: - To improve your understanding and synthesis of the law and how to state the applicable law correctly and succinctly; - To apply the law to solve different legal problems than just those we cover in class; - To hone your capacity to express solutions to legal problems in writing; - To outline the law to prepare for examinations; and - To study in other ways, if you rewrite them and discuss them after you turn them in with other students.

-You may expect approximately ten (10) admit slips during the semester.

-With some exceptions, admit slips are due at 11:59 p.m. on Tuesdays in weeks where they are due.
-You will receive one (1) point for each slip/module you turn in on time that demonstrates a good, conscientious effort to solve the problem and express the solution in writing.
+You may expect approximately ten (10) Admit Slips total during the semester, though the exact number may vary.
+Admit Slips are due at 11:59 p.m. on Fridays in the weeks that they are due.
+You will receive one (1) point for each slip you turn in on time that demonstrates a good, conscientious effort to solve the problem and express the solution in writing.
 You will receive feedback and other indications of progress from my teaching assistants and other sources through sample answers and other forms of feedback.
 You are welcome to discuss any concepts or analytical moves with any of us.

-- d.
-Final Examination Preparation Assignment ("improve") (5 points).
-The final examination preparation assignment will provide you with instruction, feedback, and indications of your progress toward sufficient final examination skills preparation.
-The final examination preparation assignment will occur soon after the mid-term examination.
-Consider this assignment to be among your efforts: - To learn to solve tort problems; - To learn to express your solutions in a final examination format that will also serve you well on the bar examination; and - To enhance your awareness of the standards you must meet to enter the legal profession.
+d.
+Bar Examination Preparation Assignment ("improve") (5 points).
+The bar examination preparation assignment will provide you with instruction, feedback, and indications of your progress toward sufficient final and bar examination skills preparation.
+The bar examination preparation assignment will occur soon after the mid-term examination.
+Consider this assignment to be among your efforts:

+- To learn to solve tort problems; - To learn to express your solutions in a final examination format that will also serve you well on the bar examination; and - To enhance your awareness of the standards you must meet to enter the legal profession.